Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 In the hospital, people are closely monitored so that breathing can be assisted with a ventilator if necessary.

-Being unable to move because muscles are weak can cause many problems, such as pressure sores and stiff, permanently shortened muscles (contractures).
+Being unable to move because muscles are weak can cause many problems, such as pressure sores Pressure Sores Pressure sores are areas of skin damage resulting from a lack of blood flow due to prolonged pressure.
+Pressure sores often result from pressure combined with pulling on the skin, friction,... read more and stiff, permanently shortened muscles (contractures).
 So nurses take precautions to prevent pressure sores and injuries by providing soft mattresses and by turning the people with severe weakness every 2 hours.

 Physical therapy is started to help prevent contractures and preserve joint and muscle function and the ability to walk.
 Heat therapy may be used to make physical therapy more comfortable.
 Physical therapy may begin with the therapist moving the limbs for people (passive exercise).
 As the weakness subsides, people should move their own limbs (active exercise).

-Immune globulin (a solution containing many different antibodies collected from a group of donors), given early and intravenously for 5 days, is the treatment of choice for Guillain-Barré syndrome.
+Immune globulin (a solution containing many different antibodies collected from a group of donors), given early and by vein (intravenously) for 5 days, is the treatment of choice for Guillain-Barré syndrome.

-If immune globulin is ineffective, plasma exchange (filtering of toxic substances, including antibodies to the myelin sheath, from the blood) can help.
+If immune globulin is ineffective, plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
+In plateletpheresis, a donor gives only platelets rather than whole blood.
+Whole blood is drawn from... read more (filtering of toxic substances, including antibodies to the myelin sheath, from the blood) can help.

 These treatments shorten the hospital stay, speed recovery, and reduce the risk of death and permanent disability.
 Plasma exchange is usually done as soon as possible if people are worsening quickly.
 However, removing and replacing a lot of blood through a tube (catheter) inserted in a vein can cause low blood pressure and increase the risk of infection.